mohatt/vagrant-hosts-provisioner/README.md

 # VagrantPlugins::HostsProvisioner

 A Vagrant provisioner for managing the /etc/hosts file of the host and guest machines.
-This plugin is currently being used by [#Dashboard VM](https://github.com/mdkholy/Dashboard)..

 ## Installation

 Install into vagrant's isolated RubyGems instance using: